AnthonyAndroulakis/readmat/README.md

 | data.grades(101) | myMat.data.grades[100]      |

 # Known limitations:
-## The following Matlab data types are not supported:
+## The following MATLAB data types are not supported:
 + string arrays (for example: "example" \[notice the pair of double quotes])
 + datetime
 + categorical